Who should I contact to learn more about the NASA Astrobiology Program?

 Will the Astrobiology Program continue have international partnerships?

-NAI has established international partnerships to further the goals of the Program.
+NAI established international partnerships to further the goals of the Program.
 Potential partners could request association with the

 NAI at a government-to-government level (associate partners) or at the institute-to-organization level (affiliate partners).
-Both of these partnerships are conducted with no exchange of funds and consist primarily of collaborative scientific exchange, outreach and education activities, and early career training opportunities.
-The Program is committed to bringing a diversity of perspectives and resources to the field, and will continue to engage international partners.
-Associate partnerships will remain, but when the
+Both of these partnerships were conducted with no exchange of funds and consist primarily of collaborative scientific exchange, outreach and education activities, and early career training opportunities.
+NASA’s Office of International and Interagency Relations (

 How has Astrobiology Program funding responded to emerging topics and shifting programmatic priorities?